Robiul178/Food-Sharing-Client-Side/README.md

-# Community Food Sharing and Surplus Reduction Platform
+# Community Food Sharing and Surplus Reduction Platform category 007
+## Web Site Name : Meal For Heal
+(Web Site Live Link: )['https://mealforheal.netlify.app']

 ## Overview
 Our Community Food Sharing and Surplus Reduction Platform aims to create a sustainable solution for food waste by connecting individuals and organizations with surplus food to those in need.
 By leveraging technology, we can facilitate the sharing of food resources within communities, reducing waste and ensuring that everyone has access to fresh, nutritious food.